joeclark-phd/data-engineers-manual/manuscript/chapter06.md

 data analysis capabilities into the front-line systems used by employees and customers on the front lines of a business.
-Think of the recommendation engines on e-commerce websites that tell you about products you might like to buy, or the machine at the grocery store that prints out coupons for just the things you might like to buy.
+Think of the recommendation engines on e-commerce websites that tell you about products you might enjoy, or the machine at the grocery store that prints out coupons for just the things you might like to buy.
 The people who use these systems may not know about the sophisticated data analysis that makes them work, but the developers of such systems